mikel-egana-aranguren/SADI-Galaxy/README.md

 `./SADI-Galaxy.sh /home/mikel/galaxy-dist/ no_edit`

+This will copy the necessary files for the tools SADI Generic and RDF Syntax Converter to appear as part of Galaxy when restarted.
 If we want to generate the SADI services defined in file `sparql/simple_query.sparql`, querying the registry at `http://dev.biordf.net/sparql/`, without editing:

 `./SADI-Galaxy.sh /home/mikel/galaxy-dist/ no_edit sparql/simple_query.sparql http://dev.biordf.net/sparql/`

+This will generate the necessary files for each SADI service to appear as a Galaxy tool and appear in Galaxy when started (As well as SADI generic and RDF Syntax Converter).

-In order to define a differnt SPARQL query, a new file can be created and passed as argument to `./SADI-Galaxy.sh`.
+In order to define a different SPARQL query to retrieve a different set of SADI services, a new file can be created and passed as argument to `./SADI-Galaxy.sh`.
 The new SPARQL query must have a variable called `?s` representing SADI services, and (presumably) the following basic structure:

 ```
 PREFIX  sadi: <http://sadiframework.org/ontologies/sadi.owl#>